JustinHahn8902/GameBoxd/README.md

 1. Run `npm start`

+#### Access the application in your web browser at http://localhost:3000.

 ### Deployment:

-- Host the backend using platforms like Heroku or AWS, ensuring proper configuration of environment variables.
+- Host the backend using platforms like Heroku or AWS, ensuring proper configuration of environment variables
 - Deploy the frontend to static hosting services like Netlify or Vercel.
 - Update the API base URL in the frontend to point to the deployed backend.

+### Troubleshooting:
+- Port already in use error
+  - Ensure no other applications are using the same port or modify the port number in the backend configuration.
+- Database connection error
+  - Verify MongoDB is running and the connection string is correct in .env.
+- Frontend not loading
+  - Ensure the React server is running without errors in the terminal.

 ## Contributing:
-1. Fork this repository (`git clone [clone_url]`).
-2. Create a feature branch (`git checkout -b feature-branch`).
+1. Create a feature branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Added [feature]'`).
+2. Commit your changes (`git commit -m 'Added [feature]'`).
-4. Push to the branch (`git push origin feature-branch`).
+3. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request (on github itself).
+4. Create a pull request (on GitHub itself).

 ## License:
 This project is licensed under the MIT License - see the LICENSE file for details.